Geoffrey Robinson (politician)

 Geoffrey Robinson (born 25 May 1938) is a British Labour Party politician who was the Member of Parliament (MP) for Coventry North West for 43 years, from 1976 to 2019.
-He was Paymaster General from May 1997 to December 1998, resigning after the bankruptcy of his company Trans Tec.
+He was Paymaster General from May 1997 to December 1998, resigning after the insolvency of his company Trans Tec.
 It was revealed that he had lent his government colleague Peter Mandelson £373,000 to buy a house.
 From 1996 to 2008 he was the owner of the New Statesman, a centre-left weekly political magazine.

 Background

 Robinson was born in Sheffield, England, and educated at Emanuel School in Battersea, London, Clare College, Cambridge, and Yale University.
 On completing his formal education he became a Labour Party researcher before joining the newly created entity the Industrial Reorganisation Corporation, at a time when the British government was promoting a merger between the Leyland Motor Corporation and BMC.
 The merger duly took place amid high hopes that a solution to the BMC problem was in sight.